syncfusion-content/javascript-docs/js/Spreadsheet/Context-Menu.md

 api: /api/js/ejspreadsheet
 ---

-# Context Menu with JavaScript Spreadsheet
+# Context Menu in JavaScript Spreadsheet

 Context Menu is used to improve user interaction with Spreadsheet using popup menu.
 This will open when right clicking on Cell/Column Header/Row Header/ Pager in Spreadsheet.
 You can use [`enableContextMenu`](https://help.syncfusion.com/api/js/ejspreadsheet#members:enablecontextmenu "enableContextMenu") property to enable/disable context menu.